 Is Dorrance Publishing A Scam?

-Yes, Dorrance Publishing is a scam but to fully understand why, you will want to read this section to the end.
+So... is Dorrance Publishing a scam?
+To fully understand why you might think it is, you'll want to read this section to the end.

 I'm sorry... everyone likes a good conspiracy and as a writer, a little drama to make an otherwise emotionless review come alive is always fun.